 Early intervention is available to every single US state and territory, and it is regulated by Part C of the Individuals with Disabilities Education Act (also known as IDEA).

 How to Find Out if Your Child is Eligible for Early Intervention

 So, how can you find out if your child is eligible for early intervention?

 Eligibility is completely based on an evaluation done to access your child’s abilities and skills.
 If you, someone you know, or your child’s pediatrician are concerned about their development, connect with your state (or territory’s) early intervention program to find out if they can take advantage of their services.

 For children under the age of three, call your local early intervention program and tell them that you have certain concerns about your child’s development and would like to have them evaluated to find out if they are eligible for early intervention services.

-If your child is 3 or older, call a local public elementary school (even if they do not attend that particular school), and let them know you have concerns about their development and would like to have them evaluated through the school system for potential preschool special education services.
+If your child is 3 or older, call a local public elementary school (even if they do not attend that particular school), and let them know you have concerns about their development and would like to have them evaluated through the school system for potential preschool Specifically designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability. services.
 If you reach someone who isn’t familiar with this process, you can request to speak to either the school or district’s special education director.

 Wondering how to get started?
 Let’s take a look at some resources that can help you.

 Early Intervention Resources